-Please submit your abstract a few days prior to the deadline to avoid potential system overload on the last day.
+Please submit your abstract in advance of the deadline to avoid potential system overload on the last days.

 Each registered participant may submit a maximum of 2 abstracts as the presenting author.
 No author may present more than 2 submissions.

 The Parallel Sessions will be held on Tuesday 15th March from 08:30 to 18:30 and Wednesday 16th March from 08:30 to 12:30.
 Both research-oriented and practice-oriented submissions are welcome.

 The submission for Parallel Sessions is open for on site and/or on line presentation, depending on the presentation format.